CryptoLight: An Electro-Optical Accelerator for Fully Homomorphic Encryption: CryptoLight

 \item \textbf{A butterfly unit}: We propose an EO butterfly unit (BU) to accelerate radix-2 NTT butterflies, as shown in Figure~\ref{f:photo_fhe_nttb}(a).
 A BU consists of an EO pipelined integer array multiplier, an EO Montgomery modular reduction unit, and two EO modular adders.
 The EO multiplier computes the multiplication between the input and a twiddle factor $\omega$.
 The EO Montgomery modular reduction unit performs modular reduction on the multiplication result.
 By an EO adder and a comparator, the EO modular adder performs modular additions and subtractions.
 Two EO modular adders can generate the radix-2 butterfly outputs concurrently.

 \item \textbf{A pipelined EO array multiplier}: Through EO ripple-carry adders~\cite{Ying:JSTQE2018}, we propose an EO pipelined integer array multiplier.
 We show the example of a 4-bit $\times$ 4-bit pipelined array multiplier in Figure~\ref{f:photo_fhe_nttb}(b).
 An $m$-bit $\times$ $m$-bit pipelined array multiplier consists of $m$ stages, each of which is an $m$-bit EO ripple-carry adder.
 Between two stages, there is an $m$-bit register file to buffer the intermediate result.
 The inputs of the first pipeline stage of the multiplier are the results of AND operations between the corresponding bits of the multiplier inputs.
-The input of the other multiplier pipeline stage is the shifted output of the previous multiplier pipeline stage.
-Although an $m$-bit $\times$ $m$-bit multiplication takes $m$ cycles, \textit{the pipelined array multiplier generates an output per cycle}.
-The wide datapaths and in-SPM TUs of {\crl} make the (i)NTT kernels memory-friendly, so the (i)NTT kernels become more computationally intensive.
-Since each stage, i.e., a $512$-bit EO ripple-carry adder, can operate at 3GHz~\cite{Ying:JSTQE2018}, the pipeline of a 512-bit $\times$ 512-bit EO array multiplier also works at 3GHz.
-Since only the EO devices on its critical path work at such high frequency, based on our estimation, the power consumption of the 512-bit $\times$ 512-bit EO array multiplier is similar to that of its CMOS counterpart operating at $\sim$800MHz.

 \item \textbf{A Montgomery modular reduction unit}: As Figure~\ref{f:photo_fhe_nttb}(c) shows, we build an EO Montgomery modular reduction unit (MMRU) in a BU to perform modular reduction operations.
 The MMRU implements the modular reduction algorithm~\cite{Riazi:ASPLOS2020} shown in Figure~\ref{f:photo_fhe_nttb}(d).
 Besides some logic operations, and 2's complement conversions, the most intensive operation in a modular reduction operation is the multiply-add operation (i.e., $T1_{H}+(q_H\cdot T2)+z_{in}$), which can be computed by EO adders and an EO multiplier.
 The output of each iteration of the loop can be cached in a register file and used as the input for the next iteration.
 A MUX selects one between the outputs of the register file and an EO adder as the modular reduction output. \end{itemize}